denoland/manual/typescript/faqs.md

 ### Why don't you support language service plugins or transformer plugins?

 While `tsc` supports language service plugins, Deno does not.
-Deno does not always use the built in TypeScript compiler to do what it does, and the complexity of adding support for a language service plugin is not feasible.
+Deno does not always use the built-in TypeScript compiler to do what it does, and the complexity of adding support for a language service plugin is not feasible.
 TypeScript does not support emitter plugins, but there are a few community projects which _hack_ emitter plugins into TypeScript.
 First, we wouldn't want